mixxxdj/mixxx/source/chapters/library.rst

 * **Create a playlist**:  Right-click on the :guilabel:`Playlists` sidebar item and select :guilabel:`New playlist`.
 Name the playlist and click :guilabel:`OK`.
-* **Add Tracks**: Add tracks to a previously created playlist by drag-and-drop a selection of tracks from the library or playlists onto the name of a playlist in the sidebar.
+* **Add Tracks**: Add tracks to a previously created playlist by drag-and-dropping a selection of tracks from the library or playlists onto the name of a playlist in the sidebar.
 Alternatively use the right-click context menu in the library`s :ref:`track list<library-root>`.

-Right-click on a existing playlist's name to access the different features in the context menu:
+Right-click on an existing playlist's name to access the different features in the context menu:

 * **Add to Auto DJ**: Adds the content of the playlist to the :ref:`Auto DJ <library-auto-dj>` queue for automatic mixing.
 * **Rename**: To rename a playlist, just put in a new playlist name and click :guilabel:`OK`.
-* **Duplicate**: Sometimes you want to build a playlist based on a existing one.
+* **Duplicate**: Sometimes you want to build a playlist based on an existing one.
   Select the playlist you would like to duplicate, choose :guilabel:`Duplicate Playlist`, name the new playlist and click :guilabel:`OK`.
 * **Lock**: |ic_lib_locked| This icon indicates a locked playlist.
-If a playlist is locked, you can not add tracks, rename or delete the playlist.
-Choose :guilabel:`Unlock` from the context menu to revert the current state.
+If a playlist is locked, you cannot add tracks, rename or delete the playlist.
+Choose :guilabel:`Unlock` from the context menu to unlock the playlist.
-* **Remove**: Removes a unlocked playlist.
+* **Remove**: Removes an unlocked playlist.
 Tracks in the playlist are still available in the library for later use.
 * **Import playlist**: Import tracks from external playlists to a playlist in various file formats.
 For informations on how to import iTunes/Rhythmbox/Traktor playlists, see :ref:`library-3rd-party`.
-* **Export playlist**: Export a playlist to an external playlist in various file formats. ideal for processing the data in other applications.
+* **Export playlist**: Export a playlist to an external playlist in various file formats.
+Ideal for processing the data in other applications.

 .. _library-crates: